IBM/tag-based-push-notifications/DETAILED.md

 ### 2.1 Enabling the server

-In this pattern, the 'SocialLogin' security check is responsible for validating the challenge that was sent from the client with the social platform token.
+In this pattern, the `SocialLogin` security check is responsible for validating the challenge that was sent from the client with the social platform token.
 The security check expects to get the JSON response from the app as described:
 ```
 {